publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch18/schIII/stE/pt1/m__us_usc_t29_s1383.md

         (1)

-         Notwithstanding subsection (a) of this section, in the case of an employer who—
+         Notwithstanding subsection (a), in the case of an employer who—

             (A) has an obligation to contribute under a plan described in paragraph (2) primarily for work described in such paragraph, and